There may be trouble in (genocidal) paradise, but Gaza ceasefire is still nowhere in sight

 Earlier this week, the head of a UN Commission of Inquiry, Navi Pillay, also accused the IDF of carrying out “extermination” of Palestinians and accused Israel of committing “crimes against humanity”.

-A ceasefire could not come soon enough for, without one Biden has only a lasting shot at re-election and avoiding this massive error in judgment as part of his legacy.
+A ceasefire could not come soon enough - for, without one Biden has only a lasting shot at re-election and avoiding having this massive error in judgment as part of his legacy.

 The dotted line awaits.